reflectoring/reflectoring.github.io/content/blog/2022/2022-03-21-getting-started-with-spring-boot.md

 url: getting-started-with-spring-boot
 ---

 In this article, we will build a production-grade application with Spring Boot.
-The goal is to answer two questions:
-- How?
-- Why?

 After understanding the use case and requirements, we will implement the application layer by layer.